 Yet closer examination also betrays a sense of slow decay.
 The heyday is behind us, industrial facilities look tired and rusty, while investigating the local community uncovers abandoned houses and a pervasive crystal meth problem.
 As if we were reminded that thriving on this harsh land can only be transitory.

-On July 5, 2019 a powerful earthquake of magnitude 7.1 hit the region and had its epicenter approximately 10 miles west of the valley.
+On July 5, 2019 a powerful earthquake of magnitude 7.1 hit the region with its epicenter located approximately 10 miles West of the valley.